A dental hygienist may, under general supervision as defined in part 3100.0100, subpart 21, item D:

-preliminary charting of the oral cavity and surrounding structures, including case histories; initial and periodic examinations and assessments to determine periodontal status; and creation of a dental hygiene treatment plan in coordination with a dentist's treatment plan;
+perform preliminary charting of the oral cavity and surrounding structures, including case histories; perform initial and periodic examinations and assessments to determine periodontal status; and create a dental hygiene treatment plan in coordination with a dentist's treatment plan;

 obtain informed consent, according to part 3100.9600, subpart 9, for treatments authorized by the supervising dentist pursuant to the dental hygienist's scope of practice;